AdvancedCustomFields/docs/functions/acf_register_block_type.md

 Each time a block is rendered, the previous HTML is discarded, and the new HTML is displayed.
 As a result, any JavaScript modifications to the previous DOM elements will also be lost.

-To solve this problem, simply hook into our JS action "render_block_preview" and apply your JavaScript functionality as if the block was freshly painted.
+To solve this problem, simply hook into our JS action "render_block_preview/type={$type}" and apply your JavaScript functionality as if the block was freshly painted.

 This example demonstrates how to enqueue a script whilst providing compatibility with both the front-end and back-end states of a block.